-Every time I entered the large hotel conference room, I wasn’t quite sure what to expect.
-You see, after every break during this three-day intensive workshop, the instructors would completely change-up the room to accommodate the next exercise/experience.
+Every time I entered the large hotel conference room, I wasn’t sure what to expect.
+I was attending a three-day intensive program, and after every break the instructors would completely change up the room to accommodate the next experience.
 This time was no different.
-The room had been completely cleared out with the exception of ninety-five chairs, neatly placed in a large circle in the center of the room.
+The room had been completely cleared out except for 95 chairs, neatly arranged in a large circle in the center of the room.

 Now what are they going to make us do?
-I thought, still a little apprehensive about being there.
+I thought.
+I was still a little apprehensive about being at this personal development workshop.

 The room felt cold as we were instructed to quickly take a seat.
 I looked around the circle, exchanging nervous nods to anyone that would look back.
 Within a couple of minutes every chair was filled.
 The doors slammed shut.
-It was 2pm exactly.
+It was exactly 2:00 p.m.

-A stern voice bellowed out over the sound system.
+The lead trainer’s voice bellowed over the sound system.
 “Please number off.”

-Immediately from one end of the circle I could hear the faint, “One…Two…Three,” and so on until the ascending numbers came my way like falling dominoes.
+From across the circle I could hear the faint, “One…two…three,” and so on until the ascending numbers came my way.
 “Sixty-two,” I yelled, thankful I was still paying attention.
-Within seconds all ninety-five of us had our numbers.
+Within a minute or so, all 95 of us had our numbers.

-“Now take out a pen and pad of paper and divide you sheet into two columns.
+“Now take out a pen and pad of paper and divide your sheet into two columns.
 Label the first column Giver and the second column Taker.”

 We all nodded.